 My Pacific Standard story on the legal, ethical, and metaphysical challenges of recognizing online abuse, “Women Aren’t Welcome on the Internet,” won the 2015 National Magazine Award in the public interest category, the February 2014 Sidney Award for outstanding piece of socially-conscious journalism, and the 2015 Mirror Award for best traditional article on the media industry.
-I used to write and edit the lifestyle section of GOOD Magazine.
+In 2012, my friends and I cofounded Tomorrow magazine, a one-shot publication about the future.
+Before that, I wrote and edited the lifestyle section of GOOD Magazine.
 Before that, I wrote a column and blog about sex and sexuality for D.C.’s alt-weekly, the Washington City Paper.
-After that, I co-founded Tomorrow magazine, a one-shot publication about the future that was nominated as generally excellent in the 2013 Utne Media Awards and nominated by me for loveliest group of co-workers (it won).
 I live in New York City but left my heart scattered across several western states.

 On some next-level shit: An old-school reporter with a supermodern sensibility, and funny as hell